azyablov/crafting_srl_zabbix_template/README.md

 8. _**Preprocessing.**_

-Item preprocessing need to extact required variables and values from received JSON.
+Item preprocessing need to exact required variables and values from received JSON.

 > Important!
 > In case you are doing JSONpath filtering in preprocessing yu have to add additional tag ```body``` right after ```$```, like ```$.body.result[0].["admin-state"]```, but not like under discovery rules.